YUumi1/PythonCode/README.md

 # PythonCode
-This is for fun project
+This is just for fun projects
-So dont take serious
+So dont take it seriously